 If you have a question about an existing order, please email our store partners at firstname.lastname@example.org.
 Canadian customers: we are not currently in stores in Canada; most of our Canadian customers ship to border stores, use Kinek.com to receive, or they have friends and family in the US ship to them.
-We are always looking for new ways to help our friends over the border, so stay tuned as we search for alternative shipping and distribution channels in Canada.
+We DO ship internationally; choose international shipping during checkout for pricing.
+See below for more information on international shipping.

 What are the ingredients in gfJules™ All Purpose Gluten Free Flour?